-A bachelor of arts in economics provides students with the qualitative skills they need to critically analyze questions faced by policy makers and firms.
-Students must complete a combination of economics and math courses as well as complete a research project to achieve the BA.
+A Bachelor of Arts in Economics provides students with the qualitative skills they need to critically analyze questions faced by policy makers and firms.
+Students must complete a combination of economics and math courses as well as complete a research project to achieve the MA.
+Students must also complete a minor of their choice and 12 credits of foreign language courses.
+A BA in economics is perfect for a student who has multiple interests.

 The bachelor of science program is primarily an upper level program designed to attract students from the Massachusetts Community College System.
 It is also designed to meet the professional, educational needs and objectives of fire protection personnel.
 It meets or exceeds the standard, as established by the National Fire Protection Association, for Fire Officer I, II, III, IV, in NFPA 1031-1983.